KarmaComputing/high-availability-web-services/README.md

 - uwsgi with fastrouter and subscription-server feature
 - TiDB for the database
 - etcd to store and distribute letsencrypt keys
+- Nodes self destruct if their load is below 0.1 after 15 minutes.
+Checked every 20 minutes.

 #### I thought round-robin dns was a bad idea for high availability?